belle2/basf2/online_book/basf2/cs.rst

     In case you've forgotten, the files *uubar_sample.root* and *B02ks0pi0_sample.root* consist of 2000 and 30000 events respectively.
 You can choose half for each by using the ``entrySequences`` option in the ``inputMdstList`` function.
-    See the documentation at :ref:`analysis/doc/MAWrappers`.
+    See the documentation at :ref:`mawrappers`.

 .. admonition:: Solution
     :class: toggle solution